 - Your relationship status with a woman in no way necessitates her sexual participation.
 Just because you are married, or dating exclusively, or have had a hookup once a month for the past 18 months, this does not mean she is sexually indebted to you.

 So, there they are.
-All of the things the “good guys” apparently haven’t been taught about consent.
+A few of the things the “good guys” apparently haven’t been taught about consent.
 But, now you know.

 P.S.
 To be sure, this list is not in any way exhaustive.
 Rather, it reflects recent conversations I have had with my female friends.
 I think it would be great if this list grew.
 Do you all want to help me with that?
 If you would like to share something that you think should be added to this list, something you wish all of the “good guys” in your life knew about consent, please let me know.